mysql/mysql-utilities/doc/man/mysqlreplicate.rst

 engine differs from the master and slave.
 Similarly, :option:`--pedantic` requires the InnoDB storage engine to the be the same on the master and slave.

+The utility will setup replication to start from the current binary log file and position of the master.
+However, you can instruct the utility to start from the beginning of recorded events by using the :option:`--start-from-beginning` option.
+You can also provide a binary log file from the master with the :option:`--master-log-file` option which will start replication from the first event in that binary log file.
+Or you can start replication from a specific binary log file and position with the :option:`--master-log-file` and :option:`--master-log-pos` options.
+In summary, replication can be started using one of the following strategies.

+Start from current position (default)
+  Start replication from last known binary log file and position from the master.
+The *SHOW MASTER STATUS* command is used to retrieve this information.

+Start from the beginning
+  Start replication from the first event recorded in the binary logging of the master.

+Start from a binary log file
+  Start replication at the first event in a specific binary log file.

+Start from a specific event
+  Start replication from a specific position (event) in a specific binary log file.

 The :option:`-vv` option will also display any discrepancies among the storage engines and InnoDB values with or without the :option:`--pedantic` option.